 1. Relationships overwhelm you

-So, if you’re considering giving up on relationships as a result of a lost faith in the idea of love, think again.
+So, if you’re considering giving up on relationships as a result of lost faith in the idea of love, think again.

 2. Trust issues are a result of quitting love